Edward Tait ▪ Composer

 Edward Stanley Tait was born in 2006, in Ruislip, West London, into a musical family, with his mother being a professional cellist, and his father, a violin teacher.
 He first got involved with music at the age of 6, while he was at Whiteheath Junior School, initially taking piano lessons with James Kellas.
 Furthermore, a year later, he began his study of the cello with his mother, who gave him lessons for several years.

-He began composing at around age 8, idolizing the great composers that he discovered through his instrumental repertoire, including Mozart, Beethoven, Schubert, Mahler, Ravel, and Stravinsky.
-Over the next few years, he began taking lessons in composition and musical theory, with composer Andrew Melvin, through which he extensively grew his knowledge of repertoire and compositional and musical technique.
-During these years, his new school, The Beacon School, began to further his opportunities as both a composer and pianist, giving performances of his music in venues across Buckinghamshire.
-He was also the winner of his Middle School category of the Beacon Young Musician of the Year, as a pianist, with his performance of Burgmüller’s Ballade in C Minor, Op.
-100.
+He began composing at around age 8, idolising the great composers that he discovered through his instrumental repertoire, including Beethoven, Mahler, Ravel, and Stravinsky.
+Over the next few years, he began taking lessons in composition and musical theory with Andrew Melvin, extensively growing his knowledge of repertoire and compositional technique.
+During these years, his school, the Beacon School, began to further his opportunities as both a composer and pianist, giving performances of his music in venues across the Chilterns.
+He was also the winner of his Middle School category of the Beacon Young Musician of the Year, with a performance of Burgmüller on the piano.

-That same year, he was very excited to receive a Scholarship to study at the prestigious Purcell School of Music, in Bushey, with his major study in Composition, giving him the opportunity to study with the acclaimed composers Deborah Pritchard, Brian Elias, and currently Jacques Cohen.
-Additionally, at Purcell, he has received masterclasses and seminars from Daniel Fardon, Simon Speare, Sylvia Lim, Robert Saxton, Julian Anderson, Judith Weir, Dru Masters and Errollyn Wallen.
-As a keen 2nd study pianist, he has developed his pianistic technique under the mentorship of Lidia Amorelli, gaining a Distinction at Grade 8 Piano in 2022.
+That same year, Edward received a Scholarship to study at the prestigious Purcell School of Music, with his principal study in Composition, giving him the opportunity to study with the acclaimed composers Deborah Pritchard, Brian Elias, and Jacques Cohen.
+Additionally, at Purcell, he received masterclasses and seminars from Daniel Fardon, Simon Speare, Sylvia Lim, Robert Saxton, Julian Anderson, Judith Weir, Dru Masters, and Errollyn Wallen.
+As a proactive 2nd study pianist, he developed his pianistic technique under the mentorship of Lidia Amorelli, gaining a Distinction at Grade 8 Piano in 2022.
 He was also a 3rd study cellist for a couple of years, learning with Julian Metzger.

-In concerts run by the school, he has had his music conducted by Paul Hoskins, Edward Longstaff, and Nicholas Daniel, and has received a lot of coaching of his compositions by well-established musical groups and ensembles, such as the Carducci Quartet, with his 2023 string quartet, titled Passage of Time.
-His orchestral works, Mo Li Hua and Fleeting Manhattan have both also received premieres by the Purcell School, in venues as diverse as Hatfield House and St. John’s Smith Square.
+In concerts run by the Purcell School, Edward has had his music conducted by Nicholas Daniel, Paul Hoskins, and Edward Longstaff, and has received coaching of his compositions by well-established musical groups and ensembles, such as the Carducci Quartet, with his 2023 string quartet Passage of Time, and award-winning violinist Peter Sheppard-Skærved, on his Fantasy for Violin.
+His orchestral works, Mo Li Hua and Fleeting Manhattan have both received premieres by the Purcell School, in venues as diverse as Hatfield House and St. John’s Smith Square.
+He has given solo and chamber performances in countless Composers Concerts and Lunchtime Recitals throughout the years, as a pianist, accompanist, as well as a composer.
+Most recently, he conducted his own choral work Mirabile Mysterium in a lunchtime recital at Purcell, as well as conducting the student-led ensemble Philomel in 2023 and 2024.

 Edward has also done a sizeable amount of outreach work, introducing and nurturing musical development amongst young people in a number of schools across the UK, starting with his first interactive assembly in Bushey Heath Primary School in December 2022.
-He played a leading role in IMPULSE 2023, an outreach trip across North Norfolk, which he took part in with The Purcell School, in June 2023.
+He played a leading role in IMPULSE 2023, an outreach trip across North Norfolk, which he took part in with the Purcell School, in June 2023.
 During this trip, he was involved in interactive assemblies at schools like Burnham Market, Docking Nursery, and Wells Primary, as well as being involved in concerts at the Yorke Trust, Fulmodeston Christ Church, and the Handa Theatre in Wells Maltings, in which he was the lead conductor.
+He contributed his composition skills as part of the ‘Sound Out Schools’ outreach project, run by the London Sinfonietta, later receiving a commission for Rhapsody, a short piece using musical material composed by young students at St Ignatius School in Enfield.
+Rhapsody went on to receive numerous performances by the Sinfonietta throughout May and June.

-He has a sideline career in web development, and is a Partner at the web development company EYP Websites, which builds professional websites for professionals and small businesses.
+He has a sideline career in web development, building professional websites for individual and small businesses.
 Aside from this job, he created the sheet music website NoteWelder, and is the founder of the online debating platform CounterU, still currently in development.
+He founded the film production company, Eskonfilm in 2024, and directed their debut film Amersham Summer, which was released in November 2024.
+This is part of an ongoing film series accompanied by musical improvisations.
+His acting debut came with the leading role of Travis, in Leo Lupascu’s 2024 film Lodus Nollens.

 Composers Platform